oracle/docker-images/OracleCoherence/README.md

 This section is about using [Oracle Coherence](https://www.oracle.com/technetwork/middleware/coherence/overview/index.html) in Docker.
 The purpose of the Docker images described here is to facilitate the setup of development and integration testing environments for developers.
-This project includes example Dockerfiles and documentation for Coherence based on Oracle Linux and Oracle JDK 8.
+This project includes example Dockerfiles and documentation for Coherence based on Oracle Linux and Oracle Java 8, 11 or Graal base images.

 The certification of Coherence on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create